-When talking about Instagram feeds on websites, the grid layout below is the most common example.
+When talking about showing Instagram feeds on websites, the grid layout below is a common example.

 But what if you want something more?

-What if your goal is to display an Instagram feed where you want to highlight specific images?
+What if you’re an e-commerce brand who wants to display an Instagram feed where you want to highlight specific images?
 What if you want certain images to stand out from the feed?

 You can use Instagram Feed Pro‘s highlight layout for that.
 Using the highlight layout helps boost brand awareness and market specific products or services that your business is offering.